 - Hold members accountable that do not follow chapter safety standards and guidelines

-In support of these guidelines, the Student Activities Office shall conduct periodic orientation and educational programs on Drury University Greek Life safe-living standards to ensure an academic, social and work environment that promotes safe living.
+In support of these guidelines, the Student Activities Office shall conduct periodic orientation and educational programs on Drury University Greek Life safe-living standards to ensure an environment that promotes safe living.